International Agreement of Indexing Societies

 - The International Coordinator will be responsible for drafting the agenda for the upcoming Triennial International Meeting and maintaining contact among the Societies and Associate groups or networks (primarily through ICRIS) about amendments to the International Agreement and other issues that may arise.

-- Between Triennial International Meetings, the International Coordinator, working in conjunction with international liaisons from other Societies or Associate groups or networks, may organize interim international meetings at intervening Society conferences.
-All international representatives attending the conference, as well as participants with responsibility for The Indexer, will be invited to attend.
+- Between Triennial International Meetings, the International Coordinator, working in conjunction with international liaisons from other Societies and Associate groups or networks, may organize interim international meetings at intervening in-person Society conferences.
+All international representatives attending the conference, as well as participants with responsibility for The Indexer, will be invited to attend the meeting.
 Other individuals may be invited at the discretion of the International Coordinator or the ICRIS member who is chairing the meeting.
-No decision will be taken.
-Minutes will be distributed to ICRIS members.
+No binding decisions will be taken.
+Minutes will be circulated through the ICRIS list and posted on the ICRIS webpage.